wojciechszmelczerczyk/ts-transaction-api/README.md

   ).getTransaction(queryParams);

   expect(res).toStrictEqual({
-    err: "Param has to be positive numeric value",
+    err: "Page and limit have to be positive numeric values", });
-  });
 });
 ```